dotnet/docs/docs/architecture/grpc-for-wcf-developers/migrate-wcf-to-grpc.md

 There's also a comparison of using streaming services versus repeated fields for returning data sets, and the use of client libraries at the end of the chapter.

 The sample WCF application is a minimal stub of a set of stock trading services, using the open-source Inversion of Control (IoC) container library called *Autofac* for dependency injection.
 It includes three services, one for each WCF service type.
 The services will be discussed in more detail in the following sections.
-The solution can be downloaded from the [somewhere/TraderSysWCF](https://github.com/somewhere/TraderSysWCF) repository on GitHub.
+The solutions can be downloaded from [RendleLabs/grpc-for-wcf-developers](https://github.com/RendleLabs/grpc-for-wcf-developers) on GitHub.
 The services use fake data to minimize external dependencies.

-The completed gRPC application is available at the [somewhere/TraderSysWCF](https://github.com/somewhere/TraderSysGRPC) repository.
+The samples include the WCF and gRPC implementations of each service.

 >[!div class="step-by-step"]
 <!-->[Next](create-project.md)-->